-- Whether the competitive schedules for men's and women's teams, on a program-wide basis, afford proportionally similar opportunities (both in number and in competition level) to male and female athletes equivalently; OR - 2.
+- Whether the competitive schedules for men's and women's teams, on a program-wide basis, afford proportionally similar numbers of male and female athletes equivalently advanced competitive opportunities; OR - 2.
 Whether the institution can demonstrate a history and continuing practice of upgrading the competitive opportunities available to the historically disadvantaged sex as warranted by developing abilities among the athletes of that sex.